-DSP/BIOS applications use the driver typically through APIs provided by SIO layer, to transmit and receive data.
-The following sections describe in detail, the procedures to use this driver and configure it.
+SYS/BIOS applications use the driver typically through APIs provided by GIO layer, to transmit and receive data.
 It is recommended to go through the sample application to get familiar with initializing and using the Mcbsp driver.

 - Multi-instance support and re-entrant driver - Each instance can operate as a receiver and or transmitter. - Supports multiple data formats. - Can be configured to operate in multi-slot TDM, I2S, and DSP.
 (Used in audio data transfer). - Mechanisms to transmit desired data (such as NULL tone) when idle